floriankramer/pratchett-pony/README.md

 To avoid licensing issues neither ponysay nor the pql are directly included in this repository, and neither of the fall under the license of this repository.

-Run `git submodule --init` to download ponysay and the [cmrc](https://github.com/vector-of-bool/cmrc) (a resource compiler pratchett-pony uses to bundle the ponies and pratchett quotes into the executable).
+Run `git submodule --init` to download ponysay.

 Run the provided `download_pqf.sh` bash script to download the pqf from https://www.lspace.org/ftp/words/pqf/pqf.
 The script requires `bash` and `wget`.

-Now run cmake and build the executable
-- `mkdir build`
-- `cd build`
-- `cmake ..`
-- `cmake --build ..`
+Now use `cargo build -r` to build pratchett-pony.
-The resulting `pratchett-pony` executable is standalone and only depends on your systems c++ standard library.
+The resulting `pratchett-pony` executable (located at `target/release/pratchett-pony`) should only depend on your systems glibc.
+For a fully dependency-free executable (such as the ones in the release section) build the project under alpine linux and statically link against the musl c standard library.
+A docker setup for this is not yet included in the repo.